Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 The NEON arm follows the same structure with 128-bit registers and 4 rows per iteration.
 It uses `vld1q_f32` for loads, `vcleq_f32`/`vcgeq_f32` for ordered comparisons, `vandq_u32` for bitwise AND, and extracts the 4-bit mask via `vshrq_n_u32(geo, 31)` followed by lane extracts.

-Property tests run 200 random scenarios per backend and assert bit-identical output.
-The `avx2_matches_scalar_bit_for_bit` test constructs random lengths from 0 to 300, random bounds columns, random liveness words, and random query boxes, then verifies that scalar and AVX2 produce identical output buffers and hit counts.
-The random lengths intentionally include edge cases near the 8-aligned boundary to exercise the scalar tail.

 The frustum scan follows the same pattern.
 Six planes, each with an inward normal `[nx, ny, nz, d]`.
 A point is inside plane `p` iff `nx*px + ny*py + nz*pz + d >= 0`.
 A box passes a plane if its positive vertex -- the corner farthest along the plane normal -- is inside.

 ```rust